sergeballif/NSC-Math-453/GP3.md

 ## Learning Objectives

 The following are basic tasks that you should be familiar with when you come to class.
 We will not re-teach these in class, although after the Concept Check quiz we will have time for questions and answers on them.
-The Concept Check quiz will be drawn from objectives __CC 3__ and __CC 4__.
+The Concept Check quiz will be drawn from objectives __CC.3__ and __CC.4__.
 Come prepared to do the following:

 + State the definition of “divides” (i.e., what it means for one integer to divide another).
 + Given two integers $a$ and $b$, determine if $a$ divides $b$.
 If so, state the integer $q$ such that $b = aq$.